 1. understanding the problem: based on the client note, it is clear that the form we created has to add all submitted entries to the mailing system.
 However, if we review the situation further, there are two issues here.
 The first one is that we didn’t implement the form correctly, the second one is that the client isn’t happy with our work;

 2. what caused the problem: after understanding what happened, the first thing I would do is to review the communication with the client, see the instructions provided to the developer, and finally discuss the functionality of the form with the developer.
-Let us said the instructions weren’t prepared clearly in our case;
+Let us say the instructions weren’t prepared clearly in our case;

 3. find all solutions: we can just fix the form and apologize/inform the client about the problem.
 In addition, we can explain to the client what exactly caused the problem.
-When I gather all options they help me to see what other I can add them in order to find the right approach;
+When I gather all options they help me to see what other I can add in order to find the right approach;

 4. choose the correct solution: in our example situation I would choose to take the following actions: